josephius/power/README.md

 ## Results

-With the cooperative strategies that target aggressors in play, a decent sized bunch of cooperative strategy players will win with enough rounds, with all aggressor strategy players except sometimes a few opportunistic ones being dead.
+With the cooperative strategies that target aggressors in play, a decent sized bunch of cooperative strategy players will usually win with enough rounds, with all aggressor strategy players except sometimes a few opportunistic ones being dead.
 Those opportunistic aggressors that survived were probably so weak to start with that they never actually aggressed.

 Without the anti-aggressor strategies in play, it tends to be the case that there are a few cooperative strategy players alive but everyone else has been eaten by an Opportunist strategy player, who only leaves the few alive because they are stronger than it.
 Occasionally only a single Opportunist or Betrayer survives to the end.